BraVRom/braVRom/README.md

 ➤⠀A⠀B⠀O⠀U⠀T
 </br>
-My name is Brandon, and im 26yo.
+My name is Brandon, and Im 26yo.

 I'm from Canary Islands and I love to play all kind of games but especially fightings, platforms and RPG.